Training

 Note

 When using Automatic OS Upgrades with Service Fabric, the new OS image is rolled out Update Domain by Update Domain to maintain high availability of the services running in Service Fabric.
 To utilize Automatic OS Upgrades in Service Fabric your cluster node type must be configured to use the Silver Durability Tier or higher.
 For Bronze Durability tier, automatic OS image upgrade is only supported for Stateless node types.
-For more information on the durability characteristics of Service Fabric clusters, please see this documentation.
+For more information on the durability characteristics of Service Fabric clusters, see this documentation.

-The Application Health extension is deployed inside a Virtual Machine Scale Set instance and reports on VM health from inside the scale set instance.
+The Application Health extension is deployed inside a Virtual Machine Scale Set instance and reports on virtual machine health from inside the scale set instance.
 You can configure the extension to probe on an application endpoint and update the status of the application on that instance.
 This instance status is checked by Azure to determine whether an instance is eligible for upgrade operations.

 There are multiple ways of deploying the Application Health extension to your scale sets as detailed in the examples in this article.